Singapore

 On 4 November 2025, Parliament passed the Second Bill which addresses the following:

-• Creation of statutory tort of discrimination
+• creation of statutory tort of discrimination

-• Appropriate judicial forum and parameters for workplace discrimination claims
+• appropriate judicial forum and parameters for workplace discrimination claims

-• Safeguards against frivolous workplace discrimination claims
+• safeguards against frivolous workplace discrimination claims

-• Amicable resolution of workplace discrimination claims
+• amicable resolution of workplace discrimination claims

 Employer implications/action needed Employers should be prepared for more structured dispute resolution processes and possible greater union involvement.
 It would be prudent to review existing HR and grievance-handling policies to ensure they can withstand scrutiny under the new framework.